‘Inuyashiki: The Last Hero’ Speculations For Episode 8: Shishigami’s Battles With Morality Yet Again

 After he was found out, thanks to an anonymous source, his efforts to try to connect with his mother, Yuko, crashed down.
 Yuko, after being harassed online and by the press, decided to take her life.

 Shishigami was lost but he was taken in by his classmate Shion Watanabe who previously confessed her feelings for him.
-Shion gave him a safe haven because she believes he was not the murderer.
+Shion gave him a safe haven because she believed he was not the murderer.

 In Episode 7, Shion was faced with the facts.
 She tried to talk to Shishigami about the possible suspect at-large, but instead of agreeing with her, Shishigami simply told her the truth.